microsoft/pyright/docs/configuration.md

 **stubPath** [path, optional]: Path to a directory that contains custom type stubs.
 Each package's type stub file(s) are expected to be in its own subdirectory.
 The default value of this setting is "./typings". (typingsPath is now deprecated)

 **venvPath** [path, optional]: Path to a directory containing one or more subdirectories, each of which contains a virtual environment.
 Each execution environment (see below for details) can refer to a different virtual environment.
-When used in conjunction with a **venv** setting (see below), pyright will search for imports in the virtual environment’s site-packages directory rather than the paths specified in PYTHONPATH.
+When used in conjunction with a **venv** setting (see below), pyright will search for imports in the virtual environment’s site-packages directory rather than the paths specified by the default Python interpreter.

 **venv** [string, optional]: Used in conjunction with the venvPath, specifies the virtual environment to use.
 Individual execution environments may override this setting.